OpenMOOC/documentation/demostrator.rst

 Google Analytics
 ****************

+To get some statistics about your portal usage, you must get an Google Analytics API Key.
 You need to append this property:

 .. code::